bbeatricecretu/Done-PolihackV18/README.md

-# Done - Experiencing the world without overwhelming it.

-> **Hackathon Project:** "Experiencing the world without overwhelming it."

-Done is not just another to-do list.
-It is an **Anti-To-Do List**.
+# Done– Context Aware Task Manager

 Traditional productivity apps act as storage bins for anxiety, showing you everything you haven't done yet.
-Memento acts as a **Context-Aware Filter**, hiding 90% of your tasks to reduce cognitive load and only showing you what is actionable **right now** based on your location, weather, and energy levels.
+Memento acts as a **Context-Aware Filter**,  and only showing you what is actionable **right now** based on your location, weather, and energy levels.Done -- an app developed in 48 hours at Polihack v18 in a 5-member team — is a context-aware task manager that filters tasks and notifications to show only what’s actionable based on location, weather, and energy level, hiding 90% of your tasks to reduce cognitive load.
+We  won 1st place at AppDev category and we were qualified for the *Innovation Labs 2026* national stage.

+> **AppDev Theme:** "Experiencing the world without overwhelming it."
 ---

 ## 🚀 Key Features